atelierdumobile/appdeploy/README.md

 	- Ipa : display more information about signing information
 	- Xcarchive : Weakness of the signing part due to certificate issue and complexity of build.
 Not sure it is the role of this tool to handle it.
 Many different option possible.
 	- Display output of build/logs -> currently in the console
-	- Resiging by choosing a certificate
+	- Resiging by choosing a provisionning
 	- Upload Dsym
 	- Automatically delegate signing to Fastlane (gym) if present